LukeSmithxyz/LARBS/dwm-guide.md

 ### General keyboard changes

-- Capslock is a useless key in high quality space.
+- `Capslock` is a useless key in high quality space.
 It’s now remapped.
-If you press it alone, it will function as escape, making vimcraft much more natural, but you can also hold it down and it will act as another `Windows/super/mod` key.
+If you press it alone, it will function as `escape`, making vimcraft much more natural, but you can also hold it down and it will act as another `Windows/super/mod` key.
 - The menu button (usually between the `right Alt` and `Ctrl`) is an alternative `Super/Mod` button.This is to make one-handing on laptops easier.

 > If you’d like to change any of these keyboard changes, you need only open and change the remaps script.
 All custom scripts in LARBS are located in `˜/.local/bin/`.
 Actually, this should go without saying, but everything here can easily be changed.
 Below in this document, there is information about where to change programs/components.

-> Additionally, while this isn’t a part of the desktop environment, the default editing mode in the shell is using vi bindings.
-If you want to learn more of this, run `Mod+F2` and type and select the option for “vi mode in shell”.
+> Additionally, while this isn’t a part of the desktop environment, the default editing mode in the shell is using `vi` bindings.
+If you want to learn more of this, run `Mod`+`F2` and type and select the option for “vi mode in shell”.
 This setting can be changed if you don’t like it by deleting or commenting out the contents of `˜/.config/shell/inputrc`.

 ## The Status Bar